smartDIYs/smartdiys_creator_manual_en/manual/flow.md

 ### Safety check items

 #### FABOOL Series
-- Is the height of the laser head appropriate?
+- Is the height of the laser head correctly adjusted?
 - Are there any obstacles in the processing area or near the processing machine?
-- Is the base on which the material is placed hard to burn?
+- Is the base under the material safe from burning?
-(Laser light may reach depending on the thickness of the material)
+(Laser light may reach the base depending on the thickness of the material)
-- Is the processing range within the material being arranged?
+- Is the processing range completely over the material?

 #### EtcherLaser
-- Is the height of the laser head appropriate?
+- Is the height of the laser head correctly adjusted?
 - Are there any obstacles in the processing area or near the processing machine?
 - Is the bottom plate closed properly?
-- When processing with the bottom open, the base on which the material is placed hard to burn?
+- When processing with the bottom open, is the base under the material safe from burning?
-(Laser light may reach depending on the thickness of the material)
+(Laser light may reach the base depending on the thickness of the material)
-- Is the processing range within the material being arranged?
+- Is the processing range completely over the material?

 ---------------